Efficient solution of symmetric eigenvalue problems from families of coupled systems: Computational cost

 A typical application for CPI is the solution of eigenvalues for the Dirichlet Laplacian in $\Omega \subset \mathbb{R}^d$ using the finite element method.
 In this case, an asymptotically accurate description for $K(l)$ is given by the Weyl law~\cite[Ch.
 8]{Roe:Elliptic:1988} as $K( l ) \approx C(d) \mathop{vol}(\Omega_2) l^{d/2}$ where $C(d) = (2\pi)^{-d} \mathop{vol}B_d$ and $B_d$ is a $d$-dimensional unit ball.
 Motivated by Theorem \ref{th:FinalEstimate}, we define a normalised tolerance function:

 When $\gamma$ and $N$ are chosen such that $\mathop{ntol}(\gamma,N) \leq \eta$, the relative error in eigenvalues $\lambda \in (0,\Lambda)$ satisfies

 by Theorem \ref{th:FinalEstimate}.
-An optimal value combination for parameters $N$ and $\gamma$ for a normalised error level $\eta$ is obtained by minimising the cost function \eqref{eq:cost} under the constraint $ntol(\gamma,N) = \eta$. \begin{theorem} Let $\eta,r>0$, and let $ntol(\gamma,N)$ be as given in Eq.~\eqref{eq:tol}.
-Define the approximative cost function as
+An optimal value combination for parameters $N$ and $\gamma$ for a normalised error level $\eta$ is obtained by minimising the cost function \eqref{eq:cost} under the constraint $ntol(\gamma,N) = \eta$. \begin{theorem} Let $\eta>0$, and let $ntol(\gamma,N)$ be as given in Eq.~\eqref{eq:tol}.
+Define the computational cost model function as